 Guidance including information on hygiene regulations, licensing, inspections and penalties.

 Ensure you have valid transporter authorisation and understand the welfare regulations surrounding live animal transport.

 Latest agriculture news

-A Devon farmer found guilty of causing unnecessary suffering to an animal has been given a suspended prison sentence and ordered to pay £6,307.
-At Exeter Magistrates Court on Wednesday … Continue reading
+A Devon farmer found guilty of causing unnecessary suffering to an animal has been given a 16-week suspended prison sentence, fined £6,970 and banned from keeping animals for 10 years. … Continue reading

 A Somerset smallholder has been given an eight-month suspended prison sentence for breaching his life ban from keeping animals.
 Martin Veysey, 63, of Bridgwater, Somerset, pleaded guilty to six charges … Continue reading